 “I am so happy that my case is over.
 I couldn’t have found a better attorney to represent me in my case.
 I’m finally able to see my kids.
 Thank you for everything.” – E. M. on Feb 11, 2013.

-All parents have a duty to support their children.
-This obligation begins at birth.
+All parents have a duty to support their children; an obligation that begins at birth.
 Child support is a court ordered payment by one parent to the other parent of a child for the support of the child.
-Your child support attorney can assist you in handling your child support case.
 Child support is calculated using guidelines promulgated by the Texas legislature that require that a certain percentage of a parent’s net monthly income goes to support of the child.
+If you work with a child support attorney from Ramos Law Group, they will assist you in handling your child support case.

-How much does one have to pay for child support?
+How much do you have to pay for child support?

 The Texas Family Code has guideline percentages which apply to the first $8,550.00 of the non-custodial parent’s monthly net resources.
 If the child has additional proven needs, then additional support may be warranted.

-Effective September 1, 2013, the Texas Child Support Division of the Attorney General will be increasing the cap on net resources for child support calculations.
-The cap will increase from the current $7,500 to $8,550.
+Effective September 1, 2013, the Texas Child Support Division of the Attorney General increased the cap on net resources for child support calculations.
+The cap increased from the current $7,500 to $8,550.
 The increase will affect any child support case filed or pending after September 1, 2013.
-Be sure to ask one of Ramos Law Group, PLLC’s child support lawyers in Houston, TX for further details.
+Be sure to ask your Ramos Law Group child support attorney for further details.

 |Effective Date||Cap*||# of Children||Monthly|